Southwesterncon

 Southwesterncon was a series of regional multi-genre fan conventions held annually in Texas and Oklahoma between 1966 and 1971 (and then sporadically afterward until 1981).
 On a rotating basis, conventions were held in Dallas ("D-Con"), Houston ("Houstoncon"), and Oklahoma City ("Multicon").
+Most Southwesterncons took place over three days in June.
 Southwesterncon is credited with being one of the earliest ongoing comic book conventions in the United States.

 The initial plan for Southwesterncon was explained by Oklahoma Alliance of Fans co-founder Bart Bush: "Dallas held the first Southwesterncon in 1966, Houston held the second one in 1967, and then it went back to Dallas in 1968.
 The idea is that they would each do the con every other year."
+Oklahoma City joined Southwesterncon in 1970.

-Most Southwesterncons took place over three days in June.
-The convention featured a large range of pop culture elements, primarily comic books but also radio and television serials, science fiction/fantasy (particularly Star Trek), film/television, animation, toys, and horror.
-Along with panels with comic book professionals, Southwesterncons often featured screenings of classic science fiction films, old television serials, and such evening events as a costume contest.
-The convention featured floorspace for exhibitors, including comic book dealers and collectibles merchants.
+The convention featured a large range of pop culture elements, primarily comic books but also radio and television serials, science fiction/fantasy (particularly Star Trek), film/television, animation, toys, and horror, as well as a costume contest.
+Nostalgia for times past played an important role: all Southwesterncon events featured screenings of classic science fiction films and old television serials.
+The convention featured panels with comic book professionals, and floorspace for exhibitors, including comic book dealers and collectibles merchants.
 The show included an autograph area, as well as an Artists' Alley where comics artists signed autographs and sold or did free sketches.
-(Despite the name, Artists' Alley could include writers and even glamour models.)
+(Despite the name, Artists' Alley could include writers, celebrities, and even glamour models.)